sebastianbergmann/phpunit-documentation-english/src/installation.rst

 PHAR or Composer?
 -----------------

 According to its own documentation, Composer "[e]nables you to declare the libraries you depend on" and "[f]inds out which versions of which packages can and need to be installed, and installs them (meaning it downloads them into your project)".
-This is exactly what you need -- and want -- for dealing with your project's dependencies that are required at runtime.
+This is exactly what you need (and want) for dealing with your project's dependencies that are required at runtime.
 It is, however, not what you want for your project's development-time dependencies, for instance tools for static analysis.

 While Composer allows for the separate declaration of dependencies that are only required during development and dependencies that are actually required to run the software, the implementation of this separation is merely cosmetic: the entirety of both development-time dependencies and runtime dependencies is resolved to one installable set.
 This set of dependencies is then installed into the same ``vendor`` directory.
-What happens, for instance, when a tool that you install using Composer requires a version of a library that is not compatible with the version of that library that is required by another tool -- or even by your own software?
+What happens, for instance, when a tool that you install using Composer requires a version of a library that is not compatible with the version of that library that is required by another tool, or even by your own software?
 Such a conflict cannot be resolved and Composer will abort the installation process.

 The really frustrating thing about this situation is the fact that such a conflict is, in most cases, unwarranted.
 A static analysis tool, for instance, never loads or executes the code of your software (it only looks at it in order to reason about it).
-Therefore, the conflicting versions of the library -- one depended upon by your software, the other depended upon by the tool -- are never (tried to be) loaded in the same PHP process.
+Therefore, the conflicting versions of the library, one depended upon by your software and the other depended upon by the tool, are never (tried to be) loaded in the same PHP process.
 Hence: no problem.

 This is the primary reason why I do not use Composer to install a tool but instead use a PHP Archive (PHAR).
 The self-contained PHAR of a tool ensures that its dependencies cannot conflict with the actual software's dependencies.